Vauxoo/vxscreenshots/README.rst

-pretty cool everybody mentioned `Shutter <http://shutter-project.org/>`_ as the `best screenshot tool <http://askubuntu.com/questions/6558/what-screenshot-tools-are-available>`_ on Linux (which is true) but it needs a lot of investigation and configurations to automate an important feature ''"Take the screenshot, edit it and sync it inmediatly with access with a direct link to embed it properlly"'', even if this tool has some **upload features** they are full of marketing and noisy, with this little set of helpers in python, you can have your own server of images in Amazon s3 and preconfigure everything to work our of the box.
+pretty cool everybody mentioned `Shutter <http://shutter-project.org/>`_ as the `best screenshot tool <http://askubuntu.com/questions/6558/what-screenshot-tools-are-available>`_ on Linux (which is true) but it needs a lot of investigation and configurations to automate an important feature **Take the screenshot, edit it and sync it inmediatly with access with a direct link to embed it properlly**, even if this tool has some **upload features** they are full of marketing and noisy, with this little set of helpers in python, you can have your own server of images in Amazon s3 and preconfigure everything to work our of the box.